snarkify/sirius-halo2-chip-usage/README.md

 ## Understanding the Example
 This example demonstrates the following key concepts of the Sirius framework:

+- ShuffleChip: A custom chip implementation that handles the shuffle logic using Halo2, copied and adapted from the halo2_proofs repository's examples.
 - StepCircuit: A trait representing the circuit for each step in the IVC.
 In this example, the circuit performs an identity operation.
 - Commitment Keys: Setup for the primary and secondary circuits, using BN256 and Grumpkin elliptic curves.
 - Folding Steps: Execution of multiple folding steps, each represented by an invocation of the fold_step function.

-For more detailed explanations, please refer to the main [Sirius documentation](https://docs.snarkify.io/sirius-folding/quickstart).
+For more detailed explanations, please refer to the main [Sirius documentation](https://docs.snarkify.io/sirius-folding/examples/fold-a-halo2-circuit).

 ## Next Steps
 After understanding this basic example, you can explore more complex examples and customize your circuits: